Wednesday, June 19, 2019

 I took my Jeep into Adrenaline Off-Road to get my rear brake pads changed.
 I was looking forward to learning the "How To Change Your Brake Pads".
 The first thing Jeff, the owner, noticed was the coolant smell.
 We got under my Jeep and saw coolant build up on the bottom of my radiator.

-Jeep Momma's Top 5 Places to Look for Leaks in your Jeep 👉 Watch Here
+In this video I show you my Top 5 Places to Look for Leaks in your Jeep

 Radiator Replacement